18F/handbook/_pages/hiring-staying-or-changing-jobs/assignee-detail.md

 ## Identifying an Internal Hiring Need

-Hiring Managers work with the head of their Business Unit to determine if a vacancy needs to be filled.
-Review the [hiring needs section](https://docs.google.com/document/d/1HDZYwc8E5_WepNvj55sqa3gc3W1NkHpd_110mSyD6RQ/edit#bookmark=id.7wigkxq4jm1i) of the Hiring Manager Guide to learn more.
+Please review the [hiring needs section](https://docs.google.com/document/d/1HDZYwc8E5_WepNvj55sqa3gc3W1NkHpd_110mSyD6RQ/edit#bookmark=id.7wigkxq4jm1i) of the Hiring Manager Guide to learn more about identifying a hiring need.
 Internal hiring is done for two types of hiring processes: reassignment (transferring from one part of TTS or GSA to another part of TTS) and details.

 A reassignment is a lateral transfer to a new TTS office at the same GS level.